-Practices: The act of doing something in this case implementing instructional leadership functions consisting of ten subscales: (a) Frames the School's Goals; (b) Communicates the School's Goals; (c) Coordinates the Curriculum; (d) Supervises & Evaluates Instruction; (e) Monitors Student Progress; (f) Protects Instructional Time; (g) Provides Incentives for Teachers; (h) Provides Incentives for Learning; (i) Promotes Professional Development; (j) Maintains High Visibility
+Practices: The act of doing something in this case implementing instructional leadership functions consisting of ten subscales: (a) Frames the School's Goals; (b) Communicates the School's Goals; (c) Coordinates the Curriculum; (d) Supervises & Evaluates

+Instruction; (e) Monitors Student Progress; (f) Protects Instructional Time; (g) Provides

+Incentives for Teachers; (h) Provides Incentives for Learning; (i) Promotes Professional

+Development; (j) Maintains High Visibility
-Excellent schools: are associated with "sekolah model," or "sekolah percontohan," or "sekolah unggul," or

-"sekolah unggulan" in Bahasa.
+Excellent schools: are associated with "sekolah model," or "sekolah percontohan," or "sekolah unggul," or "sekolah unggulan" in Bahasa.
 In literature, the excellent schools, "sekolah unggul" commonly share some of their characteristics with effective schools or high performing schools or "sekolah berkesan" in Malaysia.
-However, indeed, the terms excellent schools in this context are not identical. with effective schools, high performing schools or "sekolah berkesan" in Malaysia, although it is hoped that the excellent schools would become effective schools one day.
+However, indeed, the terms excellent schools in this context are not exactly identical with effective schools, high performing schools or "sekolah berkesan" in Malaysia, although it is hoped that the excellent schools would become effective schools one day.
 The schools are under the Education Service Office (Dinas Pendidikan) of the Aceh Province, which means under the Ministry of National Education of the Republic of Indonesia.
-Not aligned with the bulk of the international literature, in which an effective school establishes, not decreed.
-It could be found anywhere and any times, and it is a dynamic process (Rahimah & Zulkifli, 1996; Reuter, 1992).
+Not aligned with the bulk of the international literature, in which an effective school establishes based on the criteria proposed and evaluated.
+In Aceh, Indonesia the status is decreed.
+Effective schools could be found anywhere and any times, and it is a dynamic process (Rahimah & Zulkifli, 1996; Reuter, 1992).
 In this study, the status of the excellence is decided and inscribed in an official decree by the Head of the Education Service Office of Regency/City level together with regents or mayors, and school administrators in Aceh.

-Aceh, Indonesia: Aceh is a special territory (daerah istimewa) of Indonesia located on the northern tip of the island of Sumatra.
+Aceh, Indonesia: Aceh is an autonomous territory (daerah otonom) of Indonesia located on the northern tip of the Sumatra Island.
 It is also called Nanggröe Aceh Darussalam.
 Past spellings of its name include Acheh, Atjeh and Achin.
 Aceh is the area where Islam was first established in Southeast Asia.
-In the early seventeenth century the Sultanate of Aceh was the most wealthy, powerful and cultivated states in the Malacca Straits region.
+In the early seventeenth century the Sultanate of Aceh was the wealthiest and the most powerful.
+It cultivated states in the Malacca Straits region.
 Aceh, which is presently inhabited by 5.006.807 inhabitants (the result of census carried out by the Aceh Government in 2010), has a history of political independence and fierce resistance to control by outsiders, including the former Dutch colonists and the Indonesian government.
 Aceh has substantial natural resources, including oil and natural gas.
 Relative to most of Indonesia, it is a religiously conservative area.
 The capital of Aceh is Banda Aceh.
 It was the closest point of land to the epicenter of the terrible 2004 Indian Ocean earthquake, which triggered a tsunami that devastated much of the western coast of the region, including part of the capital, Banda Aceh.
 The massive earthquake and tsunami killed 226,000 people (Semangat, 2008).
 This deadly disaster helped peace initiators bring the warring parties, the Free Aceh Movement (GAM) and the Government of the Republic of Indonesia, to the negotiating table to end 30-years-war.
-Mediated by the former Finnish president Martti Ahtisaari the head of the Crisis Management Initiative (CMI) Agency the peace agreement, the Memorandum of Understanding, MoU Helsinki, was signed in Helsinki, Finland, on August 15, 2005.
+Mediated by the former Finnish president, Martti Ahtisaari, the head of the Crisis Management Initiative (CMI) Agency the peace agreement, the Memorandum of Understanding, MoU Helsinki, was signed in Helsinki, Finland, on August 15, 2005.
 The end of long war accelerated the well-managed rehabilitation and reconstruction process and resulted in significant changes and continuous development in Aceh.
 The fast development remarkably impacts education including school management and leadership practices.

-Location of Aceh
+Figure 1.2 Location of Aceh